USRA-STI/gdt-integral/docs/missions/integral/spi/spi_acs.rst

 *****************************************************************
 Integral SPI_ACS Data (:mod:`gdt.missions.integral.spi.spi_acs`)
 *****************************************************************
-The Integral spi_acs lightcurve can be downloaded from integral website MMODA (https://www.astro.unige.ch/mmoda) or using Integral OSA software (https://www.isdc.unige.ch/integral/analysis).
-In MMODA, user can provide the source information to download the desired lightcurve.
+The INTEGRAL SPI-ACS lightcurve can be downloaded from INTEGRAL website `MMODA <https://www.astro.unige.ch/mmoda>`_ or using INTEGRAL OSA `software <https://www.isdc.unige.ch/integral/analysis>`_.
+In MMODA, users can provide the source information to download the desired lightcurve.
 Here, for example we have choosen GRB 230307A between time interval UT 2023-03-07 15:41:11.000 to UT 2023-03-07 15:50:11.000.

  .. image:: figs/MMODA.png